Cergoo/gol/README.md

 ## encode/json
 This is a set of packages to be marshaled from 'go' to .json.
-Standard unit of refusing to encode json from heshmapy keys which are not strings, This package encode them as arrays and heshmapy whose string keys as objects.
+Standard unit of refusing to encode json from hash map keys which are not strings, This package encode them as arrays and hash map whose string keys as objects.
 Also realized rapid encoding json alternative github.com/pquerna/ffjson

 ### encodejson